Watch: NASA releases stunning video of its Ingenuity helicopter flying over extraterrestrial landscape

 Watch NASA's Mars helicopter soar over an extraterrestrial landscape

-NASA has released a stunning video of its Ingenuity helicopter flying over the Martian surface, capturing a bird’s-eye view of an alien landscape.
+NASA has released a stunning video of its Ingenuity helicopter flying over the Martian surface, capturing a bird’ s-eye view of the alien landscape.

 The Perseverance rover took the video exploring the Jezero Crater, a former lakebed that may have harbored ancient life.